RedDeadDepresso/BAAuto/README.md

 ![example](https://github.com/RedDeadDepresso/BAAuto/assets/94017243/8c661360-5667-401a-986d-3fb0f7400462)

 BAAuto is a Python-based automation script designed to streamline various tasks in Blue Archive.
-It's a modified version of Egoistically's [ALAuto](https://github.com/Egoistically/ALAuto), unfortunately only for the Global server with support for English and Chinese languages.
-With a user-friendly GUI, BAAuto simplifies tasks such as login, cafe, bounty, scrimmage, tactical challenge, mission, and reward claiming.
+It's a modified version of Egoistically's [ALAuto](https://github.com/Egoistically/ALAuto), With a user-friendly GUI, BAAuto simplifies tasks such as login, cafe, bounty, scrimmage, tactical challenge, mission, and reward claiming.
+It's only for the Global server with support for English and Chinese languages but you can find other Blue Archive scripts for different servers [here](#other-blue-archive-scripts).

-UPDATE: Another project, [MaaAssistantArknights/MBA](https://github.com/MaaAssistantArknights/MBA), is currently in development with more planned features.
-BAAuto will be supported until MBA reaches a significant stage in its development.
-However, no new features will be added.
+UPDATE: I'm currently adapting [ArisuAutoSweeper](https://github.com/TheFunny/ArisuAutoSweeper), a script for Blue Archive built on the Alas framework, to EN.
+This decision stems from the fact that BAAuto is sluggish, lacks optimisation, and has a buggy GUI.
+Also, some of BAAuto's features will be implemented into ArisuAutoSweeper.
+I will try to fix any bugs I encounter in BAAuto during this process but no new features will be added.
+You can therefore reuse the config.json from previous versions of BAAuto by simply copying and pasting it.

 ## Table of Contents
 - [Requirements on Windows](#requirements-on-windows)